The Homogenizing Effect of Large Language Models on Human Expression and Thought: When LLMs Meet Human Diversity in Expression and Thought

-Cognitive diversity, intertwined and manifested through varied linguistic expressions, is essential to the adaptability, creativity, and overall effective functioning of complex societies \citep{page2008difference}.
-This diversity, shaped by heterogeneous experiences and situated perspectives \citep{fishman1997sociology}, plays a critical role in sustaining the epistemic and problem-solving capacities of human groups \citep{hong2004groups}.
-Variation in expression is not merely stylistic but reflects deeper cognitive and sociocultural differences \citep{eckert2012three}.
-When preserved, such distinctions support innovation, prevent epistemic collapse, and enhance the operational efficacy of collective systems \citep{solomon2006groupthink,page2008difference}.
+Cognitive diversity, intertwined and manifested through varied linguistic expressions, is essential to the adaptability, creativity, and overall effective functioning of complex societies \citep{page2008difference}. { Such variation, while might be expressed through stylistic differences, reflects deeper cognitive \citep{evans2009myth,majid2004can} and sociocultural differences \citep{eckert2012three}, and vitally, plays a critical role in sustaining the \textbf{epistemic} (see Glossary) and problem-solving capacities of human groups \citep{hong2004groups}.
+This value of pluralism is rooted in the long-held principle that sound judgment requires exposure to varied thought.
+As John Stuart Mill argued, ``the only way in which a human being can make some approach to knowing the whole of a subject, is by hearing what can be said about it by persons of every variety of opinion, and studying all modes in which it can be looked at by every character of mind.
+No wise man ever acquired his wisdom in any mode but this'' \citep{mill2001liberty}.
+When preserved, such distinctions support innovation, prevent \textbf{epistemic collapse} (see Glossary), and enhance the operational efficacy of collective systems \citep{solomon2006groupthink,page2008difference}.}

-This diversity has emerged organically from the coexistence of individuals with distinct backgrounds, linguistic repertoires, and value systems \citep{labov1972social,hofstede2001culture,evans2009myth}.
-Yet, the increasing reach of global communication technologies, while enabling unprecedented knowledge sharing and connection, has also contributed to a gradual contraction of linguistic and cognitive variation \citep{harmon2010index,cooperrider2019happens,meakins2016deadly}.
-Among these technologies, Large Language Models (LLMs) have emerged as especially influential, becoming deeply integrated not only within digital infrastructure but also as fundamental components shaping how we interact with technology and with each other \citep{vermeer2024,handa2025economic}.
-Importantly, their outputs not only mediate traditional language-based tasks such as summarization \citep{zhang2024benchmarking} and dialogue generation \citep{yi2024survey}, but also increasingly serve as proxies for thought \citep{wu2024thinking,binz2023using}, identity \citep{santurkar2023whose}, and reasoning \citep{webb2023emergent}, as their generated text increasingly comes to be seen as a reflection of a person's beliefs, personality, or cognitive style.
+This diversity has emerged organically from the coexistence of individuals with distinct backgrounds, linguistic repertoires, and value systems \citep{labov1972social,evans2009myth}.
+Yet, the increasing reach of global communication technologies, while enabling unprecedented knowledge sharing and connection, has also contributed to a gradual contraction of such linguistic and cognitive variation \citep{harmon2010index,alsaleh2024impact,cooperrider2019happens}.
+Among these technologies, Large Language Models (LLMs) have emerged as especially influential, becoming deeply integrated not only within digital infrastructure but also as fundamental components shaping how we interact with technology and with each other \citep{handa2025economic}.